 The first editions of Stratos was packaged on the “eight back” style card.

-Subsequent versions featured this scene on the card back by artist Errol McCarthy:
+Later versions were packaged in the “12 back” card and featured this scene on the card back by artist Errol McCarthy:

 Stratos made occasional appearances in the Filmation cartoon.
 He wasn’t depicted as a flying ape-like creature.
 He looks instead like a human in a kind of flight suit.